deepakbackuply/softaculous_api/cpanel/guide/restore_template.md

 ## Restore template using Softaculous API Guide

-This document explains how to restore a template using Softaculous API.
+This guide explains how to restore a template using Softaculous API.

 ### via cURL
 ```php